Mary Sullivan

 Jonathan Scott

-Highlights of his professional solo and choral career include: the choral role of Judas in Brooklyn Academy of Music’s staged production of Bach’s St. Matthew’s Passion directed by Sir Jonathan Miller in 2006 and 2009; choral performances with the American Symphony and the New York Philharmonic; member and featured soloist with the Trinity Episcopal Cathedral Choir and soloist of the Bach Cantata Choir both in Portland, Oregon.
+Highlights of his professional career include: the choral role of Judas in Brooklyn Academy of Music’s production of St. Matthew’s Passion under direction on Sir Jonathan Miller in 2006 and 2009, choral performances with the American Symphony and the New York Philharmonic, a member and featured soloist with the Trinity Episcopal Cathedral Choir and soloist for the Bach Cantata Choir both in Portland, Oregon.

 Baritone & Bass